Habitat for Humanity Tajikistan

 Establish a strong and rewarding tithe partnership to help build houses globally!
 Quote 815600, TAJIKISTAN on your checks sent to: Habitat for Humanity International, Attn: Affiliate Tithe, 121 Habitat St. Americus, GA 31709

-To learn more about Habitat projects in Armenia or in other parts of the region, please contact us.
+To learn more about Habitat projects in Tajikistan or in other parts of the region, please contact us.

 Michal Kruzliak, Program Manager

 Habitat for Humanity Europe, Middle East and Africa